SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

   - `net` contains the most extensive use of `parse_time`, so this will take the most time.

+  - Work on providing a formatting interface for `astropy.Time`.
+I have already opened a PR ([link](https://github.com/astropy/astropy/pull/7323)) in AstroPy GitHub repo.
+This would be the most important addition to astropy Time in connection with this project as all calls to `datetime.strftime` can be replaced with this.

 - ***Evaluation 2 (July 9 - July 13)***

 - **Phase 3 (July 16 - August 14)**
+  - Work on getting `numpy.datetime64` to work with `astropy.Time`.
+(The implementation would be similar to the gist mentioned in parse_time section)

+  - Finish up work on formatting interface of `astropy.Time`.
+  - Finish up `to_datetime` fix of `astropy.TimeDelta`.
   - Finish up the transition.
   - Write necessary documentation.
 Rewrite examples to reflect the changes.
 Write a migratory guide for existing users.
   - A week is buffer time in case some problems crop up.